ZinebElam/python_bluetooth/README.md

 	- `app.py`: simple Flask app

 An devices.json file is provided as an example.
-The bluetooth code in `blscan` uses PyBluez library.
+The bluetooth code in `blscan` uses PyBluez library.# python_bluetooth